David-Carlson/David-Carlson.github.io/_posts/2016-12-01-blackbody-simulation.md

 and outputs the intensity.
 You can plot this on a graph to see what the light would look like.
 Below, each line represents the output of all wavelengths for a given temperature.
-{% include image-grid.html image-set=page.heat-graph class="col-xs-12" %}
+{% include image-grid.html images=page.heat-graph class="col-xs-12" %}

 I convert the spectrum graph into the intermediary
 <a href="https://www.youtube.com/watch?v=x0-qoXOCOow">XYZ Color space</a>.